-JPMorgan Banc of America Securities LLC Thomas Weisel Partners LLC , 2004 Wachovia Securities , , r common stock, whether or not participating in this offering, may be required to deliver cliver a prospectus when acting as underwriters and with respect to their unsold
+Until August 15, 2004, all dealers that buy, sell or trade in our common stock, whether or not participating in this offering, may be required to deliver a prospectus.
+This is in addition to the dealers' obligation to deliver a prospectus when acting as underwriters and with respect to their unsold allotments or subscriptions.